PaulWheatcroft/owery-joinery/README.md

     - As a staff member they are able navigate to the Orders page via the Admin Tool link in the site navigation menu.
     - Here they have a view of all orders.
 Using the Search bar at the top of the orders the job status can be filtered to show the status required.
  - Change the status of an order, to pass the order to the next business process step.
-    - As a staff member they are able to view the details of an order and from there change the status of the order by clicking on the status which open a drop-down box  contain the available status categories.
+    - As a staff member they are able to view the details of an order and from there change the status of the order by clicking on the status which opens a drop-down box containing the available status categories.
 Selecting the one they want and saving the changes.

 ## Automated URL Testing